guslatho/syllabificator/README.md

 | Liang       | Algorithmic   |
 | Weijters    | Lookup-based  |

+Syllabificator requires the following libraries to operate:
+* Pandas
+* Numpy
+* Pyphen

 ### Syllabifying words

 The most general function syllabifies a string of text into an output with individual syllables.
 It can be run from the main module,